VACUMM/vacumm/doc/sphinx/source/user.install.installs.rst

 In short
 ........

-Here is an example of basic installation inside UV-CDAT, with some OpenMP parallelisation::
+Here is an example of basic installation inside CDAT, with some OpenMP parallelisation::

     $ cp setup.cfg.omp setup.cfg